magnus-madsen/umonitor/README.md

 ```

 In this monitor,
-if the the weekday is either monday or wednesday and the time is between seven in the morning and eight thirty in the evening,
+if the weekday is either monday or wednesday and the time is between seven in the morning and eight thirty in the evening,
 then a `Dn` event will transition to the `Online` state.
 At all other times, the second transition takes effect and a `Down` event will transition to the `Offline` state.